The Blank Slate Internet

 The difference between structural cover generators, such as

-compression dictionaries, and semantic cover generators is now seen
+compression dictionaries, and semantic cover

 clearly.
 The compression can be in fact